Kintore Way Nursery School

 How are children safeguarded at nursery?

 We take our statutory responsibility to safeguard children extremely seriously.
 The nursery’s safeguarding policy sets out in detail the expectations and procedures for this.
 Staff are fully aware of the needs of children with special educational needs and/or disabilities as a vulnerable group and consistently keep this in mind.
 If you have safeguarding concerns about any child, please talk to a designated member of staff as soon as possible.
-The designated staff within the leadership team are Rebecca Sherwood [Executive Head Teacher], Sarah Lee and Terry Cole [Deputy Head Teachers] and Sue Howlett [Early Years SEND Leader].
+The designated staff are Rebecca Sherwood [Executive Head Teacher], Sarah Lee [Deputy Head Teacher and SENDCo], Terry Cole [Deputy Head U 3’s], Louise Jones [Class Teacher], and Susana Pascal [EYE U 3’s].

 My child is moving to primary school.
 What arrangements are in place to support the transition?